As a college, we are committed to supporting each individual child to reach their full potential

 - If attendance continues to fall, parents/carers will be invited to participate in a telephone meeting.
 A letter outlining targets and expectations will be sent following this meeting.

-- If attendance does not improve, parents/carers will be invited to participate in a face-to-face or virtual meeting (adhering to any Covid restrictions at the time).
+- If attendance does not improve, parents/carers will be invited to participate in a face-to-face or virtual meeting.
 A letter outlining targets and expectations will be sent following this meeting.

 - If targets are not met within a specified length of time, the school may apply for a Penalty Notice.

-- Whenever a student is absent from school, we ask that parents/carers inform us on the morning of the first day of absence before 8.30am.
+- Whenever a student is absent from school, we ask that parents/carers inform us on the morning of each day of absence before 8.15 am.

 - We encourage parents/carers to inform us via Class Charts, either by logging in or using the Class Charts app.
 (See example below).